diegoami/nd0821-c2-build-model-workflow-starter/README.md

 ### Completed pipeline

-A full pipeline to create a AI MODEL has been fine-tuned and executed, using MLFlow.
-Artifacts have been uploaed to Weights & Biases and can be found in the public project [https://wandb.ai/diegoami/nyc_airbnb](https://wandb.ai/diegoami/nyc_airbnb)
+A full pipeline to create a AI Model has been fine-tuned and executed, using MLFlow.
+Artifacts have been uploaed to Weights & Biases and can be found in the public project [https://wandb.ai/diegoami/nyc_airbnb](https://wandb.ai/diegoami/nyc_airbnb).

 The trained model which is giving the best result is [ random_forest_export:v13](https://wandb.ai/diegoami/nyc_airbnb/artifacts/model_export/random_forest_export/979d7469850b7b5a180e),